codepitbull/vertx-scala-sbt/README.md

 #Getting vertx-lang-scala

-The current version in master is deployed as SNAPSHOTS in a sonatype repo (which is the default one configured fir this build)
+It's in Maven central, current version is 3.4.0.Beta1.

 #Work with this project